duneroadrunner/scpptool/README.md

-Jan 2022
+Apr 2022

 ### Overview

 scpptool is a command line tool to help enforce a memory and data race safe subset of C++.
 It's designed to work with the [SaferCPlusPlus](https://github.com/duneroadrunner/SaferCPlusPlus) library.
 It analyzes the specified C++ file(s) and reports places in the code that it cannot verify to be safe.

 Note that this tool enforces a slightly more restricted subset of reference usages than the lifetime profile checker does.
-So code that conforms to the subset enforced by this tool should automatically be conformant to the subset enforced by an (eventually completed) lifetime profile checker.
+So code that conforms to the subset enforced by this tool should generally be conformant[*](#third-party-lifetime-annotations) to the subset enforced by an (eventually completed) lifetime profile checker.
 While the extra restrictions have a cost (notably with the ability to use standard library elements), they arguably also have the benefit of being easier to understand, with fewer "surprises" and less guessing about where the limits are.

 Note that this tool is still in development and not well tested.